philemonnwanne/Sock-Shop/Deployment.md

 kubectl get pods
 ```

-Now verify that all three worker nodes are part of the cluster.
+Now verify that all three worker nodes are part of the cluster
 ```bash
 kubectl get nodes
 ```